Internal Communication ~ 17 min

 Evaluating the effectiveness of your internal communication plan means having access to both quantitative and qualitative data in real-time.

-Such information helps you to adjust the internal communication plan to fit the audience’s needs.
+Such information helps you to adjust the internal communications strategy to fit the audience’s needs.
 Thanks to content performance data, such as wall impressions, deep reads, likes, comments, shares, as well as device breakdowns, it is possible to adjust all the parameters of an internal communication plan.

 For example: if during the last 30 days, the team at a manufacturing facility has read most of the content pushed to them during their lunch break, then it makes sense to plan all informational content to be delivered around that time.
 On the other hand, if a team did not engage with a certain type of content, it might make sense to adjust the format or the message.